ysreehith/ANL-2023-example-agent/README.md

 This is a repository containing all the code written for the group project taken under the CSC 555 : Social Computing and Decentralized Artificial Intelligence course at NC State University.
 This repository has been forked from the template repository given for [ANL 2023](https://github.com/brenting/ANL-2023-example-agent/tree/main)

+In this project, we address the challenge of improving autonomous negotiation outcomes by developing an intelligent agent capable of learning from previous interactions.
+Unlike traditional negotiation systems that rely on static strategies, our agent integrates dynamic learning capabilities, allowing it to adapt and refine its behavior over time.
+A central feature of this agent is its ability to store and analyze detailed session data after each negotiation.

 ## Overview
 - directories:
     - `agents`: Contains directories with the agents.
 The `template_agent` directory contains the template agent for the ANL competition.
 Our agent is present under the `my_agent` directory.